Are ThenX.com calisthenics and weight programs legit? Will Chris Heria’s online workouts transform you into bodyweight bodybuilders?

-Yes, if you liked free trial workouts, you will get a lot more value with premium membership, which will keep you busy for years.
+Yes, if you like free trial workouts, you will get a lot more value with a premium membership, which will keep you busy for years.

 - Where do I begin with programs, I am intermediate.

 Try to do daily intermediate workouts.
 If it is too easy, try intermediate program anyway.
-Program alone is twice as hard as daily workouts in term of volume.
-If you want to start advanced program, be sure to be able to perform advanced moves with proper form.
+The program alone is twice as hard as daily workouts in term of volume.
+If you want to start an advanced program, be sure to be able to perform advanced moves with proper form.

-- Warm ups sets seems to be just absolutely random.
-How is that shrugs on pull up bar are a warm up for a leg day.
+- Warm-ups sets seem to be just absolutely random.
+How are that shrugs on pull up bar are a warm-up for a leg day?

-Yes that is a common ThenX.com flaw.
-Warm ups makes no sense most of the time.
-They should be about high intensity interval exercises, that will help you increase your heart rate.
+Yes, that is a common ThenX.com flaw.
+Warm-ups make no sense most of the time.
+They should be about high-intensity interval exercises, that will help you increase your heart rate.

-It means do as much as you can in one try without breaking the form.
+It means to do as much as you can in one try without breaking the form.

 Because there is no ThenX customer support.

-- Guys I am the only one that find this exaggerated?
-I am sorry, but this should be for beginners, people, that never did workout seriously yet, the warm up is 10x pull ups…for 2 times so 20.
+- Guys, I am the only one that finds this exaggerated?
+I am sorry, but this should be for beginners, people, that never did workout seriously yet, the warm-up is 10x pull-ups…for 2 times so 20.

 Yes, warms up seems to be created by monkeys.